Session reset after each page request, idle_timeout set to zero

 idle timeout defaulted to 0 seconds, changing it to 3600 prevented the instant page timeouts.

-#12 Updated by Dominic Cleal almost 5 years ago
+#12 Updated by Dominic Cleal about 5 years ago

 I just hit the same issue with Ubuntu 14.04 in 1.8 nightlies.
 The installation took a very long time, but I suspect that's related to API locale changes (https://github.com/theforeman/foreman/commit/a59972c3).